 I’ve been hacking on other people’s python3 code for a while doing porting and bugfixes but so far my own code has been tied to python2 because of dependencies.
 Yesterday I ported my first personal script from python2 to python3.
 This was just a simple, one file script that hacks together a way to track how long my kids are using the computer and log them off after they’ve hit a quota.
 The kind of thing that many a home sysadmin has probably hacked together to automate just a little bit of their routine.
 For that use, it seemed very straightforward to make the switch.
-There were only three changes in the language that I encountered when making the transition:
+There were only four changes in the language that I encountered when making the transition:

 - octal values.
 I use octal for setting file permissions.
 The syntax for octal values has changed from